Hidden Costs of Buying Property in France (Things You Need To Consider)

 The rates for both taxes will vary based on a number of factors.
 The taxe foncière rate is based on factors like how much land the property includes and where it’s located in France.
 The taxe d’habitation rate is more complex, based on the property’s rental value and the fixed tax rate in that part of the country.

-Lastly, know that it may cost you to convert your money in order to pay all of the expenses when buying property in France.
-As the exchange rate fluctuates, it may cost you more or less to exchange your money, too.
-A currency exchange company may let you set a rate ahead of time so that you know what you’ll pay.
+It may cost you to convert your money in order to pay all of the necessary expenses when buying property in France.
+As the exchange rate fluctuates, it may cost you more or less to exchange your money.
+A currency exchange company may let you set a rate ahead of time so that you know exactly what you’ll pay.

-At HOMEHUNTS, our property agents are available to help and guide you through every aspect of the property purchase process.
-If you are looking for a new home in France, then we can search the market and find you a beautiful selection of luxury French properties based on your specific search criteria.
-Whether you are looking for a city apartment or something in a more tranquil setting, there is French property that will meet your needs.
-Search our website and browse the selection of luxury homes that we have available.
+HOMEHUNTS property agents are able to select beautiful luxury properties in France based on your specific search criteria.
+Whether you want to live in the middle of a busy city or in a more tranquil setting, there is going to be a French property that meets your needs.
+Search our website and browse the extensive selection of luxury homes available to buy.
 Alternatively, you can also speak directly to one of our property consultants by calling +33 (0)970 44 66 43.

 Compare listings